-Palm Beach Family Law Modification Lawyer
+Palm Beach County Family Law Modification Lawyer

 There are times when you or the other party realizes that your current alimony or child support order, parenting plan, timesharing (visitation) or custody order is no longer working and that you need a modification to your family court order.
 It can be very difficult and time consuming to modify a prior family court order.
 That is why it is so important to have an experienced and competent attorney representing your best interest in that situation.
 The Law Office of Georgia T. Newman can assist with obtaining or defending modifications regarding any of these matters.
-Our Palm Beach family law modification lawyers have the knowledge and expertise to advocate for you in your modification case.
+Our family law modification lawyer has the knowledge and expertise to advocate for you in your modification case.

 Modifying a Court Order in a Family Law Case